rackerlabs/support-how-to/content/general/comparison-of-dedicated-and-cloud-hosting.md

   </tr>
   <tr>
     <td><strong>Ticketing system, control panel</strong></td>
-    <td><a href="https://login.rackspace.com/" MyRackspace portal</a></td>
+    <td><a href="https://login.rackspace.com/" MyRackspace Portal</a></td>
-    <td><a href="https://login.rackspace.com/" Cloud Control Panel</a> and API<br><br>If your server is set up with RackConnect or linked to managed Dedicated services, you should still use the MyRackspace portal.
-However, the MyRackspace portal does not replace the Cloud Control Panel for managing Cloud services.</td>
+    <td><a href="https://login.rackspace.com/" Cloud Control Panel</a> and API<br><br>If your server is set up with RackConnect or linked to managed Dedicated services, you should still use the MyRackspace Portal.
+However, the MyRackspace Portal does not replace the Cloud Control Panel for managing Cloud services.</td>
-    <td><a href="https://login.rackspace.com/" Cloud Control Panel</a> and API<br><br>If you are using RackConnect, you can also leverage the MyRackspace portal to manage your Cloud services.</td>
+    <td><a href="https://login.rackspace.com/" Cloud Control Panel</a> and API<br><br>If you are using RackConnect, you can also leverage the MyRackspace Portal to manage your Cloud services.</td>
   </tr>
 </table>